-- 32. On the 16th day before the last day of voting, the Chief Returning Officer shall hold an All Candidates Meeting.
-The All Candidates Meeting shall review the obligation of the candidate under this policy and other important information as deemed necessary by the Chief Returning Officer or the Elections Committee. - 33.
+- 32. After the close of nominations, the Chief Returning Officer shall hold an All Candidates Meeting.
+The meeting shall review the obligations of candidates under this policy and cover other important information as deemed necessary by the Chief Returning Officer or the Elections Committee. - 33.
 A candidate may make alternative arranges if they are not able to attend the All Candidates Meeting under this policy, however failure to attend the All Candidates Meeting is not justification for not performing a duty imposed by this policy.